Education for Sustainability

-As a focus for National Recycling Week 2017 we have asked families and staff to assess their reducing and recycling practices.
-This has included their best tips to help with recycling and their recycling dilemmas.
+As a focus for National Recycling Week 2017 we asked families and staff to assess their reducing and recycling practices.
+This included their best tips to help with recycling and their recycling dilemmas.

-Sustainable Futures for Children
+Sustainable futures for children

 Waite Campus Childrens Centre is committed to exploring and implementing ways to save water and energy, reduce waste, expand children’s environmental education and foster sustainable lifestyles.

 The approach to education for sustainability (EfS) for young children is an experiential one providing opportunities for child-initiated experiences that support children to learn through discovery, using very day teachable moments.
 Children are actively involved in growing and monitoring plants, recycling, water and energy saving.

 Waite Campus Childrens Centre is carbon friendly and has offset their carbon usage for each year since 2007 through the purchase of renewable energy credits from Climate Friendly.

 Waite Campus Childrens Centre in an AUSSI SA site.
 Through this process we have looked at our guiding principles and developed a Site Environment Management Plan (SEMP) which details our action plan for 2015-2017.

 - You can read the WCCC Site Environment Management Plan 2019.

 - You can read the WCCC Site Environment Management Plan 2020.